-Just by looking at the plug of an analog headphone cable, we can determine many of its properties, like whether it supports a microphone, whether it supports stereo signals, and whether it supports balanced connections.
+Just by looking at the plug of an analog headphone cable, we can determine many of its properties, such as whether it supports a microphone, whether it supports stereo signals, and whether it supports balanced connections.

 As cool as these things are to know, however, thanks to the CTIA standard, consumers aren’t required to know any of this to effectively use 3.5mm headphones, which are by far the most common type.

 But we’re not here to talk about the Lightning cable.
-Instead, this article will focus on the differences between the many types of analog headphone plugs and their differences.
-We’ll focus in on the plugs (the parts on the ends of headphone cables) rather than the jacks (the connectors that the plugs are inserted into) since they’re much easier to visually distinguish.
+Instead, this article will focus on the differences between the many types of analog headphone plugs.
+We’ll focus on the plugs (the parts on the ends of headphone cables) rather than the jacks (the connectors that the plugs are inserted into) since they’re much easier to visually distinguish.

 All you should know about jacks is that they usually require a port with the same wiring, but this isn’t always the case.

 All plugs have several conductors, which serve as contact points between the plug and the jack.
 The connectors are divided by black rings which are known as insulating bands.
 Later, when we need to count “rings” to determine how many conductors there are, we will not be referring to the black insulating bands.

 An analog cable plug can have anywhere between 2 to 5 conductors (or pins), which are divided into sleeves (S), tips (T) and rings (R).
 The two mandatory conductors are the sleeve (S) and the tip (T).
 A plug with just the sleeve and the tip is known as a 2 conductor plug or a TS connector.
 The plug can also have one, two or three rings (R), each of which serves as a separate new conductor.